Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/rendering/deferred-rendering-path.md

 **DepthStencil**

-Unity uses the four lowest bits of this render target to mark the Material type.
+Unity reserves the four highest bits of this render target to mark the Material type.
 See also [URP Pass tags: UniversalMaterialType](../urp-shaders/urp-shaderlab-pass-tags.md#universalmaterialtype).

 For this render target, Unity selects either the D32F_S8 format, or the D24S8 format depending on the platform.